Leonardo DiCaprio: Early life and acting background

 Leonardo Wilhelm DiCaprio was born on November 11, 1974, in Los Angeles, California.
-He is the only child of Irmelin Indenbirken, a German legal secretary, and George DiCaprio, an American underground comix artist and distributor.
+He is the only child of Irmelin Indenbirken, a legal secretary from Germany, and George DiCaprio, an American underground comix artist and distributor.
 The couple met while attending college and moved to Los Angeles after graduating.
 George's paternal grandparents, Salvatore Di Caprio and Rosina Cassella, were Italian, while his mother, Olga Anne Jacobs, was of German descent.
 Irmelin's father, Wilhelm Indenbirken, was German, while her mother, Helene Indenbirken, was a Russian immigrant living in Germany.
-Some sources have falsely claimed that Helene was born in Odesa, Ukraine; there is no evidence that DiCaprio has any relatives of Ukrainian birth or heritage.
+Some sources have falsely claimed that Helene was born in Odesa, Ukraine, but there is no evidence that DiCaprio has any relatives of Ukrainian birth or heritage.

-DiCaprio got his name because a pregnant Irmelin first felt him kick while she was looking at a Leonardo da Vinci painting in the Uffizi museum in Florence, Italy.
-When he was one year old, Irmelin and George divorced after the latter fell in love with another woman and moved out.
-To raise DiCaprio together, Irmelin and George moved into twin cottages with a shared garden in Echo Park, Los Angeles.
-George lived with his girlfriend and her son, Adam Farrar, with whom DiCaprio developed a close bond.
-DiCaprio and Irmelin later moved to other neighborhoods, such as Los Feliz.
-He has described Irmelin and George as "bohemian in every sense of the word" and as "the people I trust the most in the world".
+DiCaprio got his name because his pregnant mother first felt him kick while she was looking at a Leonardo da Vinci painting in the Uffizi museum in Florence, Italy.
+When he was a year old, his parents divorced after his father fell in love with another woman and moved out.
+To raise DiCaprio together, his parents moved into twin cottages with a shared garden in Echo Park, Los Angeles.
+DiCaprio's father lived with his girlfriend and her son, Adam Farrar, with whom DiCaprio developed a close bond.
+DiCaprio and his mother later moved to other neighborhoods, such as Los Feliz.
+He has described his parents as "bohemian in every sense of the word" and as "the people I trust the most in the world".
 DiCaprio has mentioned growing up poor in a neighborhood plagued with prostitution, crime and violence.
 He was raised Catholic.
-Attending the Los Angeles Center for Enriched Studies for four years and later Seeds Elementary School, DiCaprio later enrolled at John Marshall High School.
-He disliked public school and wanted to audition for acting jobs instead.
-He dropped out of high school later, eventually earning a general equivalency diploma.
+DiCaprio attended the Los Angeles Center for Enriched Studies for four years and later Seeds Elementary School.
+He enrolled at John Marshall High School, but disliked public school and wanted to audition for acting jobs instead.
+He decided to drop out of high school, and later earned a general equivalency diploma (GED).